dahoum/Nursery/Product/README.md

 `Digital Product` is a product like any `Product`.

-The difference between a `Digital Product` a `Non-Digital Product` is that the core of a `Digital Product` is `software`.
+The difference between a `Digital Product` a `Non-Digital Product` is that the core of a `Digital Product` is delivered and consumed `software` in combination w/ a `hardware`.

-Thus a `Digital Product` is developed, delivered, supported and maintained following the laws and practices of `software`.
+Thus a `Digital Product` is developed, delivered, supported and maintained following the laws and practices of `software` in a combination w/ a `hardware`.

 ## Ideation